ceilight/cudaranai/README.md

-An **unoptimized** implementation of convolutional neural network made from scratch (well technically it does have dependencies but they're pre-installed) in CUDA/C++.
+An **unoptimized** implementation of convolutional neural network, made from scratch (well technically it does have dependencies but they're pre-installed) in CUDA/C++.